 - An autobiographical statement — a statement you create about your life history based on an outline provided by CAS.

-- Financial verification (usually includes financial statement, verification of insurance coverage, and tax return.)
+- Financial verification (usually includes employer statement, verification of insurance coverage, and tax return.)

 - A statement of health provided by a physician, which might include lab test results.

-- Written references from friends, employers, neighbors, etc.
+- Written references from friends, family, neighbors, etc.

 Home Study Education

 Education for prospective adoptive parents is required as part of the home study process.
 These trainings help prospective parents better understand the needs of children waiting for families and help families decide what type of child or children they could parent most effectively.
-Training is required in international cases prior to the completion of the home study.
-CAS will assist families in accessing the required education.
+Training is required prior to the completion of the home study.
+CAS partners with an organization that offers quality educational courses, available online, specifically designed to meet both state and Hague requirements.

 Questions You May Be Asked During Your Home Study

-During home study meetings with your worker, you can expect to answer questions about your background, your education, your job history, your marriage, your leisure activities, your religion, and your experiences with children.
+During home study meetings with your worker, you can expect to answer questions about your background, your education, your job history, your marriage, your leisure activities, your faith and beliefs, and your experiences with children.
 For instance, the worker may ask:

 - What is your family like, and how will you integrate a new child into it?
 How will your extended family treat an adopted child?